What is Mental Wellness?

 • Avoid alcohol consumption – shun alcohol in its entirety; it will only do more damage to your body system.

-• Avoid cigarettes and other harmful substances – the best practice is not to indulge in all harmful narcotic and abusive substance influences.
+• Avoid cigarettes and other harmful substances – the best practice is not to indulge in any harmful narcotic or abusive substance influences.

 • Possess a positive mindset – you must be sure of what you allow your mind to dwell upon wisely.